frnhr/what.test/README.md

 Could implement fuzzy search.
 Postgres backend in Django has this built-in, via "trigram" extension. https://docs.djangoproject.com/en/5.0/ref/contrib/postgres/search/#trigram-similarity

+## More State Persistence

+We could persist more things, like pagination and scroll position.
+Not sure if it's worth it, though.

 ## JS Code in Python

 Depending on personal preferences, people might find it weird to have JS code in Python files.